30-Minute Quick Chicken Brine Recipe

 - 4 cups cold water

-- ¼ cup kosher salt (use just 3 tablespoons if using table salt)
+- ¼ cup kosher salt (use just three tablespoons if using table salt)

 - 2 tablespoons sugar (white or brown)